Information

 The Scottish Crown Estate

-The Scottish Crown Estate includes leasing of the seabed out to 12 nautical miles, 37,000 hectares of rural land; rights to most naturally-occurring gold and silver; and approximately half of Scotland’s foreshore including 5,800 licensed moorings; 750 aquaculture sites; and salmon fishing rights.
+The Scottish Crown Estate includes leasing of the seabed out to 12 nautical miles, 37,000 hectares of rural land; rights to most naturally-occurring gold and silver; and approximately half of Scotland’s foreshore including licensed moorings andaquaculture sites; and salmon fishing rights.

 Crown Estate Scotland

-Crown Estate Scotland (Interim Management) was established in 2017 as a public corporation to oversee the management of the Scottish Crown Estate assets whilst the new legislative framework for the Scottish Crown Estate was established.
-From 1 April 2020 Crown Estate Scotland became the manager of all the assets.
+Crown Estate Scotland was established in 2017 as a public corporation to oversee the management of the Scottish Crown Estate assets whilst the new legislative framework for the Scottish Crown Estate was established.
+From 1 April 2020 Crown Estate Scotland became the manager of all the Scottish Crown Estate assets.

 Crown Estate Scotland manages rural, coastal and marine assets, as well as other commercial property.
-They work independently from Scottish Ministers operating under their own Board, in line with a Framework Document which has been agreed by the Scottish Government.
+It works independently from Scottish Ministers operating under its own Board, in line with a Framework Document which has been jointly agreed between Crown Estate Scotland and the Scottish Government.

-Scottish Ministers agree Crown Estate Scotland’s corporate plan which is produced in line with Scottish Government strategic objectives every three years.
-Crown Estate Scotland also produce a business plan which sets their annual objectives.
+Scottish Ministers agree Crown Estate Scotland’s corporate plan which is produced in line with Scottish Government strategic objectives.
+Crown Estate Scotland also produce a business plan which sets it’s annual objectives.

 Crown Estate Scotland is required to produce an annual report and accounts, which outline all revenue net profit, which is returned to the Scottish Government.
-For further information on Crown Estate Scotland please visit their website.
+More information on Crown Estate Scotland is on their website.

-Marine Scotland have a key role in reforming the Scottish Crown Estate and oversee the sponsorship of Crown Estate Scotland to ensure Scottish Ministers objectives, priorities and policies are met.
-Marine Scotland also led the development of the Scottish Crown Estate Bill and the Strategic Management Plan for the Scottish Crown Estate.
-The Stakeholder Advisory Group for the Scottish Crown Estate was established in 2015 to provide views on the interim framework and long-term management of Crown Estate Scotland.
+Marine Directorate is the department of the Scottish Government which oversees the sponsorship of Crown Estate Scotland, supporting Crown Estate Scotland to help it meet Scottish Ministers objectives, priorities and policies.
+Marine Directorate also led the development of the Scottish Crown Estate Act 2019 and the Strategic Management Plan for the Scottish Crown Estate.

 The Scottish Crown Estate Act 2019